There is something about

 White Island

-White Island is an uninhabited white, horseshoe shaped, sandbar located about 1.4 kilometers off the northern shore of Mambajao.
+White Island is an uninhabited, white, horseshoe-shaped sandbar located approximately 1.4 kilometers off the northern shore of Mambajao.
+It is mostly flat, devoid of trees, and submerges during high tide.
+However, there are stores on the island.

-The island is perfect for swimming, snorkeling and bird watching.
-It also offers a majestic view of the main island.
+The island provides an ideal setting for swimming, snorkeling, and bird watching.
+Additionally, it offers a breathtaking view of the main island.

 Walkway to Old Volcano and Stations of the Cross